christiantaschner/FleetSync/README.md

 -   **Maps JavaScript API**: Displays the interactive maps in the dashboard.
 -   **Places API**: Powers the address autocomplete feature in forms.
 -   **Geocoding API**: Converts street addresses into latitude/longitude coordinates for map markers.
--   **Distance Matrix API**: Used by the AI to calculate realistic travel times and distances between job locations for route optimization and risk prediction.
+-   **Distance Matrix API**: Used by the AI to calculate realistic travel times and distances for route optimization and risk prediction.

 ### Google AI